browserengineering/book/book/visual-effects.md

 [^simple-alpha]: The formula for this code can be found [here](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending).
-Note that that page refers to premultiplied alpha colors, but Skia's API does not use premultiplied representations, and the code below doesn't either.
+Note that that page refers to *premultiplied* alpha colors, but Skia's API does not use premultiplied representations, and the code below doesn't either.
-Skia does use premultiplied representations internally though.

 ``` {.python file=examples}